erebelo/spring-mongodb-demo/README.md

 - [spring-common-parent](https://github.com/erebelo/spring-common-parent) to manage the Spring Boot version and provide common configurations for plugins and formatting.
 - [spring-common-lib](https://github.com/erebelo/spring-common-lib) for shared utilities and features such as:
   - **Logging**: Provides Log4j2 with ECS (Elastic Common Schema) layout (for non-local environments).
   - **Http**: Provides pre-configured HTTP client utilities, offering customizable RestTemplate configurations for efficient connection management, proxy settings, and basic authentication.
   - **Utils**: Includes utility classes for serialization, object mapping, managing thread context in asynchronous operations, and configuring asynchronous task execution.
 - Git hooks are set up for code formatting using [Git Hooks Setup](https://github.com/erebelo/spring-mongodb-demo/tree/main/git-hooks).

 ## Run App

+### Local Environment

+- Run the `SpringMongoDBDemoApplication` class as Java Application.

+### Non-Local Environments

+For environments other than local, additional configurations are required:

+- **Generate Keystore**: Generate a `mongodb-keystore.p12` file and place it in the `/resources` directory.
+This keystore will store the necessary certificates.
+For detailed steps on generating the required certificates and creating the keystore file, follow the instructions in the [Enable SSL/TLS on MongoDB Server](https://github.com/erebelo/spring-mongodb-demo/tree/main/docs/ssl-tls-setup.md).
-- Set the following environment variables if running the project for a spring profile other than **local**: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USERNAME`, and `DB_PASSWORD`.
+- **Set Environment Variables**: Set the following environment variables to configure the application: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USERNAME`, `DB_PASSWORD`, and `DB_SSL_KEYSTORE_PASSWORD`.
-- Run the SpringMongoDBDemoApplication class as Java Application.

 ## Collection